Ahern Hotel

-Ahern Hotel and Convention Center (formerly Lucky Dragon) is a boutique hotel and former casino in Las Vegas, Nevada.
+Ahern Luxury Boutique Hotel (formerly Lucky Dragon) is a boutique hotel and former casino in Las Vegas, Nevada.
 The resort is located on 2.5 acres of land at 300 West Sahara Avenue, near the Las Vegas Strip.

-The Ahern Hotel is adjacent to the Allure Las Vegas high-rise condominium, opened in 2008 by developer Andrew Fonfa.
+Ahern Luxury Boutique Hotel is adjacent to the Allure Las Vegas high-rise condominium, opened in 2008 by developer Andrew Fonfa.
 The resort's property was once planned as the site of a second Allure tower, which was cancelled due to poor economic conditions.
 While selling units in the first tower, Fonfa decided to build a hotel and casino on the adjacent site.
 The Lucky Dragon was designed by Ed Vance & Associates Architects and was announced in February 2012, with groundbreaking in May 2015.
 The resort had a soft opening on November 19, 2016.
 An official grand opening was held on December 3, 2016.

 The Lucky Dragon was heavily inspired by Asian concepts in an effort to appeal to Asian customers, who were expected to be the resort's primary customer base.
 With 203 rooms and a 27500 sqft casino, the Lucky Dragon was considered small in comparison to nearby competitors on the Las Vegas Strip.
 After experiencing low customer turnout, the Lucky Dragon's casino and restaurants were temporarily closed in January 2018 so the property could reorganize, while the hotel remained open.
 The hotel subsequently closed on October 2, 2018.
 It was sold in April 2019, to Don Ahern, who reopened the hotel later that year as Ahern Hotel.
 Ahern also planned to convert the casino into conference and convention space.